 Probation periods are used to give the employer a set amount of time to assess the new employee within their new role and the employee a set period of time to assess.
 During this period, employers will often look to give the employee one week’s notice to terminate the contract, taking advantage of the rule that employees can only bring a claim for unfair dismissal where they have at least 2 continuous years’ service.

-However, employers are reminded that employees on probation are protected by the same employment rights as other employees, for example, the right to not be discriminated against.
+However, employers are reminded that employees on probation are protected by some of the same employment rights as other employees, for example, the right to not be discriminated against.
 This means that while there is little risk of an unfair dismissal claim from an employee dismissed while on probation, other claims could still be possible, such as a claim for discrimination.

 To reduce the risk of such claims, employers are still advised to follow a fair process, where possible, to dismiss during a probation period for poor performance.
 This would typically involve informal chats followed by a formal meeting.